Retention tags and retention policies

 |Delete and Allow Recovery||Emulates the behavior when the user empties the Deleted Items folder.

 Items are moved to the Recoverable Items Folder in the mailbox and preserved until the deleted item retention period.

-Provides the user a second chance to recover the item using the Recover Deleted Items dialog box in Outlook or Outlook Web App
+Provides the user a second chance to recover the item using the Recover Deleted Items dialog box in Outlook or Outlook on the web

 |If you've set the deleted item retention period to zero days, items are permanently deleted.
 For details, see Change how long permanently deleted items are kept for an Exchange Online mailbox.|